We use cookies to make sure you get the best experience.

 Customer service phrases you should avoid

-When a customer expresses an issue, it is important to avoid using negative remarks.
+When a customer expresses an issue, avoiding negative remarks is important.
 While customers may sometimes be impatient or impulsive, it is crucial to remain patient and understanding.

 Make an effort to show customers that you genuinely listen to their problems and are committed to resolving them promptly.

-Using the phrase “I don't understand” can have a negative impact on the company's reputation.
+Using the phrase “I don't understand” can harm the company's reputation.

 Instead, consider using alternative phrases such as: